MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 - Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.

 > [!NOTE]
-> Basic disks include local non-removable direct-attached via BusTypes SATA, SAS, NVME, or RAID.
+> Basic disks include local non-removable direct-attached via BusTypes SATA, SAS, or NVME.

 ### Backup target